 Oskar Barnack, a master technician at Ernst Leitz Optische Werke in Wetzlar/Germany, had the groundbreaking idea of doubling the width of then common 18x24mm cinema film and have it run horizontally in the Ur-Leica, rather than vertically as in cinema cameras of the time.
 He initially used the prototype camera to test the exposure for film projectors, but soon realized that the new design had potential as a self-standing stills camera.
 He completed his Ur-Leica in March 1914 as a small camera around a small negative that after enlargement, however, generated prints that showed less grain than the images from photographic plates.
 Also, the camera utilized the relatively inexpensive motion picture film, such that twelve pictures now could be taken for the costs of a single 5 x 7 plate.
 Better quality at lower costs from a more compact imaging tool was a sure recipe for commercial success.
 The latter came after the end of World War I, when Leitz started to sell the Leica I, which was based on the Ur-Leica.

 Body comparison: Ur-Leica vs Canon G7 X

-Evidently, the G7X is the more convenient and powerful imaging tool, providing an image quality that Oskar Barnack, the creator of the Ur-Leica, probably could not have envisioned.
+Evidently, the G7X is the more powerful imaging tool, providing an image quality and picture-processing capability that Oskar Barnack, the creator of the Ur-Leica, probably could not have envisioned.
 However, there are two aspects where the Ur-Leica has an edge over the G7X.
-The first one is battery life.
+The first one is power supply.
 The Ur-Leica is a fully mechanical camera, so that there is no risk of running out of juice during a shooting session...

 Any interest in exploring another side-by-side comparison?
 Just enter your cameras of choice in the search box below and you will be taken to a corresponding display.
 Alternatively, you can also follow any of the links further down for comparisons that others pursued.